GeroZayas/ChatGPT-Language-Learning-Sentence-Provider/README.md

 4. Open the terminal and navigate to the directory where the program is located.
 5. Run the program by typing `python main.py`.

 The program will prompt the user to select a language and the type of response they want to generate.
 The user inputs the desired information, and the program generates a response using the OpenAI API **gpt-4o-mini**.
+This new model (July 2024) is much better than previous ones, and significantly cheaper.
+[GPT-4o mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/)

-The output will be printed to the console and also copied to your clipboard.
+The output will be printed to the console and also **copied** to your **clipboard** automatically.

 You can run the program multiple times and generate different types of language output.

-### Program Features
+### ➡️ Program Features

 The program has the following features: